 Strict time limits apply when making a compensation claim for road accident injuries.

 If you’re unlucky enough to be in a road accident, it’s best to be prepared.
-We’ve created a guide on the steps you should take after a road accident in our blog.
-Check it out here.
+Read more practical tips on what to do after a road accident in our blog here.